Individual Warrior Prints, Part I

 1842 – 1852

 Most of these prints are listed in Kuniyoshi: The Warrior-Prints by Basil William Robinson (Cornell University Press, Ithaca, NY, 1982) and its privately published supplement as S1f.
 Prints of Shôki the demon queller could be considered as belonging in this section.
+I am grateful to Robert Pryor for his contributions to this section.

-Scene: Kidô Maru (鬼童丸) seated cross-legged on a giant python, his hands clasped, two wrapped pine-sprigs (aomatsuba) in his mouth, and a long dagger is driven into the python’s head with snakes curl around its blade
+Scene: Kidô Maru (鬼童丸) seated cross-legged on a giant python, his hands clasped, two wrapped pine-sprigs (aomatsuba) in his mouth, and a long dagger is driven into the python’s head with snakes curling around its blade

 Publisher: Tsuta-ya Kichizô